yanivle/yanivle.github.io/_drafts/2008-05-16-the-difference-between-area-and-volume.md

 Let's begin by considering a polygon in the Euclidean plane.
 Here is an example of such a polygon:

-{% include image.html url="/assets/images/posts/polygon.gif" %}
+{% include image.html url="/assets/images/posts/hilbert/polygon.png" %}

 We want to devise a method for somehow "measuring" the area of this and similar polygons.

 In order to do this, we begin by defining the area of a rectangle that is parallel to the coordinate axes as the product of its horizontal side by its vertical side.

 We now define the area of a polygon to be the infimum of the sum of all the areas of sets of rectangles that constitute a covering of the polygon.
-An example of such a covering is depicted here:
+An example of such a covering (using 3 rectangles) is depicted here:

-polygon_covering.gif
+{% include image.html url="/assets/images/posts/hilbert/polygon_covering.png" %}

 This is the Lebesgue measure of the polygon.
 This area happens to have some very desirable properties: